 Public health officials continue to learn more and to communicate their findings about the COVID-19 virus.
 MTC’s procedures, plans, and protocols will be revised as necessary based on new information.

 Per the CDC, “COVID-19 is mostly spread by respiratory droplets released when people talk, cough, or sneeze.
 It is thought that the virus may spread to hands from a contaminated surface and then to the nose or mouth, causing infection.”
-Therefore, personal prevention practices such as social distancing, wearing face coverings, handwashing, staying home when sick, plus environmental cleaning and disinfecting are important practices to apply as we transition back to campus.
+Therefore, personal prevention practices such as social distancing, wearing face coverings, handwashing, staying home when sick, plus environmental cleaning and disinfecting are important practices.

 All prospective and enrolled students are expected to fully comply with the procedures, protocols and guidelines outlined in this document or otherwise posted, communicated or directed by the college, local, state or federal authorities.
 To offer the most protection for yourself and those around you, assume everyone including yourself, is infected with COVID-19 and strictly adhere to the guidelines to avoid transmission of the virus.
 Failure to comply with the policies and protocols may result in disciplinary action.